Eisner & Iger

-Eisner & Iger was a comic book "packager" that produced comics on demand for publishers entering the new medium during the late-1930s and 1940s, period fans and historians call the Golden Age of Comic Books.
-Many of comic books' most significant creators, including Jack Kirby, entered the field through its doors.
+Eisner & Iger was a comic book packager that produced comics on demand for publishers entering the new medium during the late-1930s and 1940s, a period fans and historians call the Golden Age of Comic Books.
+Founded by Will Eisner and Jerry Iger, many of comic books' most significant creators, including Jack Kirby, entered the field through its doors.
+Eisner & Iger existed from 1936 to 1939.

 The company, formally titled the Eisner and Iger Studio, was also known as Syndicated Features Corporation.
-Will Eisner, in a 1997 interview, referred to the company as both "Eisner & Iger" and the "Art Syndication Company".
-It existed from 1936 to 1939.
+Eisner, in a 1997 interview, referred to the company as both "Eisner & Iger" and the "Art Syndication Company".
 In addition to comic books, the company also sold color comic strips, such as Adventures of the Red Mask and Pop's Night Out, to newspapers.

+After Eisner left in late 1939/early 1940, Iger would continue to package comics as the S. M. Iger Studio, eventually bringing on a new partner, Ruth Roche.
+The S. M. Iger Studio operated through 1961.

 Origin

-The origin of the company has been recounted by its namesakes, Will Eisner and Jerry Iger, in highly different ways, each given below, in alphabetical order.

 Eisner & Iger was formed to service the emerging market for American comic books, which had originated in the early 1930s as tabloid-sized magazines that reprinted newspaper comic strips, adding color to black-and-white daily comics.
 By 1935, sporadic new material was beginning to be created for them.
-One such seminal comic book, Henle Publications' Wow, What a Magazine! published by John Henle and edited by Samuel Maxwell "Jerry" Iger, a former cartoonist.
+One such seminal comic book, Henle Publications' Wow, What a Magazine! was published by John Henle and edited by Samuel Maxwell "Jerry" Iger, a former cartoonist.
 Wow, which folded after issue No. 4 (Nov.
 1936), brought Iger together with a 19-year-old Will Eisner – the future creator of The Spirit and some of the earliest and most influential graphic novels – who wrote and drew the adventure feature "Scott Dalton", the pirate feature "The Flame", and the secret agent feature "Harry Karry" for Wow.

+The origin of the Eisner and Iger Studio has been recounted by its in highly different ways, each given below, in alphabetical order.